Root Canal Treatment

 A tooth’s inner structure consists of a soft, delicate material called the pulp.
 This material is normally protected by the tough enamel material that surrounds it.
 However, a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
 This happens occasionally due to deep cavities or unexpected injuries.
+Your dentist uses root canal treatment to clean and treat the pulp to get rid of the infection.
 If you don’t receive treatment, you could likely lose your tooth.
 Root canal treatment is a great solution to overcome a serious inner tooth infection.

 How do I know if my root canal is infected?

 A patient suffering from an infected root canal will almost certainly recognize that there is something wrong.
 They will usually be in severe pain and will notice the following signs: